Nose Piercing Guide With Beautiful Images

 Your piercer will tell you how long the healing process should take for the type of nose piercing you’re getting.
 They’ll also let you know how long you’ll have to wait before you change the jewelry they put in at the initial appointment.

 In some cases, it may look like your piercing has fully healed when it hasn’t.
-So if you try to remove your jewelry at that point, you should do it gently.
+Ergo, if you try to remove your jewelry at that point, you should do it gently.

 Nose Piercing Infections

 That bacteria can be a huge problem when you have an open wound in your nose caused by your piercing.
-But although they are most common when you have a fresh piercing, they can happen at any point, even when your piercing has fully healed.
+Still, remember, although infections are most common when you have a fresh piercing, they can happen at any point, even when your piercing has fully healed.

 The biggest thing you can do to ward off developing infections is wash your hands every time before you touch your nose piercings.
 That’s important with any piercing you have, but it’s especially important with nasal piercings.
 Unlike with a belly button piercing, you can’t just put a shirt over the top of the nose piercing and forget it’s there.